Human Capacity Development

 - Supportive supervision: Process of helping staff to improve their own work performance continuously; carried out in a respectful and non-authoritarian way, using supervisory visits as an opportunity to improve knowledge and skills of health staff, often with the aid of formal checklists or assessment forms.

-Key priorities may include:
+Key priorities included:

 - Service delivery and clinical competencies (both at the community and facility levels)